Traveling Waves in the McKean-Vlasov Equation under Sakaguchi-Kuramoto Interaction with Phase Frustration: McKean-Vlasov equations for finding equilibrium and traveling-wave steady-states

 Equations (\ref{steadystates}) and (\ref{trwaves}) are nonlinear and nonlocal differential-integral equations.
-For interaction potentials with a finite number of Fourier modes, they allow for a finite-dimensional reduction rendering them more tractable.
-Here, we consider only the one-mode interaction potential with a phase shift $\alpha\in[0,\pi]$, $W(\theta)=-\cos(\theta-\alpha)$.
+For interaction potentials with a finite number of Fourier modes, they permit a finite-dimensional reduction rendering them more tractable.
+Here, we consider the simplest case of a one-mode interaction potential with a phase shift, $W(\theta)=-\cos(\theta-\alpha)$, $\alpha\in(-\pi/2,\pi/2)$.

+For a given PDF $\rho$ on the unit circle $\mathbb{S}^1$, we introduce the notation for averages against that PDF: